 The state’s Robin Hood plan means that there are fewer tax dollars available for the district’s maintenance and operations budget, which funds instructional programs, salaries, and operating expenses.

-The loss of these funds has resulted in a number of decisions to reduce costs and raise revenue, including increasing staff ratios (resulting in fewer, larger classes); reducing the number of administrators; instituting an extracurricular activity fee; and raising the tax rate.
+The loss of these funds will result in difficult decisions to reduce costs and raise revenue.
+Some of these may include increasing staff ratios (resulting in fewer, larger classes); reducing the number of administrators; instituting an extracurricular activity fee; and asking voters to increase the tax rate.

 Why doesn’t Round Rock ISD just lower the property values or the tax rate to get out of Chapter 41?

 The tax rate (and tax revenue generated) has no effect on a district’s Chapter 41 status.
 Only the property values and the number of students attending school are considered in the Chapter 41 formula.
 Chapter 41 often causes districts to raise their tax rates because more revenue must be generated to offset the Chapter 41 payment.
-That payment must come from the district’s operating budget, which also funds salaries, academic, extracurricular and co-curricular programs, and other daily operations.
+That payment must come from the district’s operating budget, which also funds salaries, academics, extracurricular and co-curricular programs, utilities, maintenance of facilities and other daily operations.

-Districts by law are not allowed to raise their maintenance and operations tax rate above $1.50 per $100 in valuation.
-Once that cap is reached, districts have no choice but to cut programs or staff because the Chapter 41 liability must be paid regardless of how much revenue can be generated.
+Districts by law are not allowed to raise their maintenance and operations tax rate above $1.04 per $100 in valuation.
+Once that cap is reached, districts may ask voters to increase the tax rate up to a maximum of $1.18.
+The Chapter 41 liability must be paid regardless of how much revenue can be generated.

 What happens to the Chapter 41 payment that RRISD sends in to the state?